gefa/video-jinyu-tn/README.md

 ## Project target:
 1. Get tweets from twitter by keyboard with twitter API.
 2. Convert the tweets into images and convert the images into a video.
+## File description:
+`testcase` : the result of queue.py, contains results of 10 usernames.
+`ComingSoon.ttf`: the font this homework used.
+`test.json` : json file used when there is no API keys.

 ## Module description：